Lionel Barber is former editor of the Financial Times. He is author of "The Powerful and the Damned: Private Diaries in Turbulent Times."

 Charles Moore, a former editor of the Daily Telegraph and recently ennobled Conservative peer, has long been a lone voice warning against Chinese soft power on university campuses, notably at Cambridge and Oxford, the U.K.'s most prestigious universities.

-He has singled out Jesus College, Cambridge, over its China Centre and its separate U.K.-China Global Issues Dialogue Centre which has extensive Chinese state financial support.
+He has singled out Jesus College, Cambridge, over its China Centre and its separate U.K.-China Global Issues Dialogue Centre, which has received extensive Chinese state financial support in the form of a one-off research grant in 2016 from an arm of China's National Development and Reform Commission.
 Most recently, he pointed to the Wykeham professor of physics at New College, Oxford, acquired by Tencent Holdings, the Chinese tech giant, for 700,000 pounds.

 Moore wrote in The Spectator: "It is not that proper academic contacts should be banned: real learning takes place in both countries.
 It is that there is no basis of trust.
 Our universities need to understand that China spies on its own students abroad, steals secrets, by professional espionage and informal means, from research here, and skews British university work to cast the CCP in a favorable light..."